alexfikl/pycaputo/docs/guide_differentiation.rst

-which will automatically select an appropriate method to use given the point set ``p`` and the order ``alpha`` (see also :func:`pycaputo.differentiation.guess_method_for_order`).
-To manually call a specific method, use :func:`pycaputo.differentiation.diff` instead as
+which will automatically select an appropriate method to use given the point set ``p`` and the order ``alpha`` (see also :func:`~pycaputo.differentiation.guess_method_for_order`).
+To manually call a specific method, use the lower level :func:`pycaputo.differentiation.diff` instead as

 .. code:: python